 The Hebrew year consists of 12 months in a common year and 13 months in a leap year.
 The additional 30-day month (Adar I) is inserted before the 29-days (Adar II) every 3,6,8,11,14,17,19 year of the 19-year cycle.
-The length of 8th and 9th months varies from 29 to 30 days according to the complex criteria, which is fully described in the book1 or wikipedia2.
-A new Hebrew year begins on the 1st of 7th month (Tishri).
-Unlike Gregorian calendar, a Hebrew day begins on sunset, so you should allow one day correction if the calculation is performed for the period of time between sunset and midnight.
+According to the complex criteria, the length of the 8th and 9th months varies from 29 to 30 days, which is fully described in the book1 or wikipedia2.
+A new Hebrew year begins on the 1st of the 7th month (Tishri).
+Unlike the Gregorian calendar, a Hebrew day begins at sunset, so you should allow a one-day correction if the calculation is performed for the period of time between sunset and midnight.

 The Hebrew calendar summary